jrhdoty/Card-Game-Template-in-Backbone/README.md

-#backboneIntroStep1a

-This is a copy of the work I did on a private repo, originally a project from [Hack Reactor's](http://hackreactor.com) curriculum.
-This project was worked on with a pair; it's representative of the kind of problems that I've tackled, but not of my solo work.
+This work is a product of a pair programming project done as a part of [Hack Reactor's](http://hackreactor.com) curriculum.
+It is (very very) lightweight card game app framework written with Backbone.